kernelcrash/electron-rom-emulator/README.md

       .incbin "roms/ESWMMFS.rom"
       .incbin "roms/AP6v130ta.rom"

-  A key advantage of using the Sideways RAM version of MMFS (ESWMMFS) is that you can load games that require PAGE = E00.

 - Basically
   - download the 16K rom files you want to repload (definitely get ESWMMFS.rom!)
   - Add these into interrupt.S under rom_base